shobitb/Analytics/README.md

 1. What's the most listened-to song?
 (100% Completed)
 2. Who's the most listened-to artist?
 (100% Completed)
 3. What's an artist's top songs?
 (100% Completed)
 4. Plot a graph of the artist's song energies (0 - 100) vs. number of songs.
-(20% Completed)
+(100% Completed)
-5. What makes a song famous (after creating clusters of users based on their listens using and song metadata) (60% Completed)
+5. What are an artist's similar artists?
+(100% Completed)